 To have a better performance of global deduplication and efficiency of restoration, ABB leverages Btrfs file system on the selected models.
 Synology recommends to have at least 4GB RAM or more on your NAS in order to concurrently backup 10 devices at most.

 The table below shows the recommended number of backed-up clients to run on supported Synology NAS models.
-These recommended Synology NAS models are neither a necessary requirement nor a limitation; however, to have a better performance when deploying ABB, you are suggested to select a suitable Synology NAS models according to the table below.
+These recommended Synology NAS models are neither a necessary requirement nor a limitation; however, to have better performance when deploying ABB, you are suggested to select a suitable Synology NAS models.

 Deploying Active Backup for Business